pipewrk/geekist.co/cm50bx9iw000009mn3lnt8o0s.md

 Also note that I've deliberately excluded mutual SSL here (since it was covered before), along with caching & security - as I will talk about that in detail in the next article in the series.

-Let’s dive in!

 ---

 ### 1\.
 Layer 7 Load Balancing with Sticky Sessions

-Layer 7 of the OSI model, also known as the [Application Layer](https://en.wikipedia.org/wiki/Application_layer), was formalized in the late 1970s to standardize communication across networked systems.
-Unlike lower layers that handle data transport and routing, Layer 7 focuses on the content and context of communication - think HTTP requests, email protocols and, yes, even Nginx configurations.
+Layer 7, also known as the Application Layer in the OSI model, is where things start getting interesting.
+While the lower layers focus on moving data from point A to point B, Layer 7 cares about what the data actually *is*.
+Think HTTP requests, cookies, headers, and yes, those mysterious Nginx config files you’ve probably copy-pasted more than once.

-Load balancing brings content-aware traffic handling into the mix.
-Beyond distributing connections evenly, it enables decisions based on application-specific information, like URLs, cookies or headers.
-Sticky sessions, for instance, solve the specific challenge of keeping user sessions tied to a single server.
-Think shopping carts or user logins, where consistency is key.
+This is also where load balancing gets a little smarter.
+Instead of simply distributing traffic evenly across servers, Layer 7 load balancers can make routing decisions based on actual application data.
+For example, login traffic might go to one server, while API calls are directed elsewhere.

+Sticky sessions solve a very human problem: keeping users tied to the same server during a session.
+It’s like remembering which checkout line you were in at the supermarket.
+Without it, users might lose their shopping carts or get mysteriously logged out.
+With it, everything runs more smoothly, even if the magic is hidden under layers of headers and cookies.

 #### Configuration: